kaufguy/AnyLogger/README.md

 Default handler that logs messages to the console

 ## HTML Logging
 Handler that logs to an HTML table that can be filtered, sorted and cleared.
-Very useful for mobile devices. only available in AnyLoggerMax.
+Very useful for mobile devices.
+Only available in AnyLoggerMax.

 ## Service Logging
 Handler that logs to a server through an HTTP request.
 You can configure the service URL, request headers, batch size of the logs on each request and if to flush the remaining logs on window close event.
-Very useful for production monitoring. only available in AnyLoggerMax.
+Very useful for production monitoring.
+Only available in AnyLoggerMax.

 ## Global Log Collecting
 AnyLogger can collect global errors / exceptions (window.onerror) and console logs and route them through the handlers.
 Very useful for investigating environment / system related errors as well as unhandled code.

+## Log Capture
+AnyLogger can store logs until it suites you to flush them with ['flushCapturedLogs'](#anyloggerflushcapturedlogsloglevel-handlertypes).
+You can configure the limit of how many logs to store using ['captureLogsLimit'](#anyloggercapturlogslimitlimit) and if to flush them when the limit is reached ['flushCapturedLogsOnLimit'](#anyloggerflushcapturedlogsonlimitloglevel-handlertypes) or when en error level log is received ['flushCapturedLogsOnError'](#anyloggerflushcapturedlogsonerrorloglevel-handlertypes).

 ## Formatter
-Formatter is a simple function that recieves a string message and data object as input.
+Formatter is a simple function that receives a string message and data object as input.
 It returns a formatted string message that will be used as an input message to the [handlers](#handlers).
-All non collected messages are routed through the formatter.
+All non-collected messages are routed through the formatter.
 AnyLogger comes with a default formatter that can be disabled with 'useFormatter' configuration.
 ```javascript
 logger.create({
 	formatter: function(message, data){return "[" + data.module + "][" + data.scope + "]" + message},